vinbhaskara/vinbhaskara.github.io/_pages/personal.md

 author_profile: true
 ---

-Since the COVID-19 pandemic, I've been into long-distance running and it changed my life.
-Never before was I so active and it has been a miracle for my mental health.
-My first running race ever was the 2020 Lululemon Half-marathon in Toronto, which I finished in 2:00:33 hrs.
-Here are all the races I've run since:
+Since the COVID-19 pandemic, I've been into long-distance running.
+It's had the greatest influence on my life and my mental health by far.
+My first race was the 2020 Lululemon Half-marathon in Toronto which I finished in 2:00:33 hrs.
+Here are all the races in reverse chronological order I've run since:

 2023 - [21k de Mtl Half-marathon](https://mtlmarathon.com/en/) (1:56:10)
 2022 - [Chicago Marathon](https://www.chicagomarathon.com/) (3:58:45)